15 Expats Talk about Health Insurance and Healthcare in Portugal

 When we asked expats and global nomads about the quality of medical care in Portugal, they replied:

 "Portugal has a comprehensive public healthcare system that provides free or low-cost medical services to its citizens.
 The country also has a number of private hospitals and clinics that offer a wide range of medical services.
 Portugal has a well-developed network of primary care physicians, specialists, and hospitals that provide quality medical care.
 The country also has a number of specialized medical centers that offer specialized treatments and services.
-Portugal also has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," commented one expat living in Portugal.
+Portugal also has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," said one expat living in Portugal.

 Are healthcare and health insurance expensive in Portugal?